 The Dashboard is a way for you to organize patients and see the alerts they may trigger.
-It is designed to help you quickly decide which patients need your intervention most.
+It is designed to help you quickly decide which patients need your program most.
 Usually, patients are categorized as “Engaged”.
-Engaged Patients are triaged based on their self-reported data into Red (at-risk), Yellow (moderate-risk), and Green (low-risk).
+Engaged Patients are triaged based on their self-reported data into three categories: High-Risk, Medium-Risk, and Low-Risk.

 Why it is Important

-The Dashboard is where the majority of your work with Epharmix will happen.
-Each intervention has its own set of triaging algorithms that categorize patients as Red, Yellow, or Green.
-No matter which interventions your patients have been prescribed, this view helps you sort through which patients are at-risk and those that are not.
+The Dashboard is where the majority of your work with CareSignal will happen.
+Each program has its own set of triaging algorithms that categorize patients as High-Risk, Medium-Risk, or Low-Risk.
+No matter which programs your patients have been enrolled in, this view helps you sort through which patients are at-risk and those that are not.

 Many users treat the Dashboard like a task list.
 Resolving patients and alerts when issues have been completely addressed or snoozing patients and alerts when patients are unavailable or if users are waiting to follow-up with patients.

 After your account is set up and you’re logged in, the Dashboard is the first page you will see.